gbtami/pychess-variants/static/docs/janggi.md

 Aside from the rules above...

 * There is no river in Janggi.
 Consequently, pawns and elephants move differently.
 Pawns can move sideways from the start.
 The Elephant moves completely differently (see below).
 * Visually, pieces are on octagons rather than circles.
+Piece sizes also vary based on value.
 Kings (generals) are named after the two sides rather than being called "general."
 Boards use x's instead of crosses for starting pieces.
 * The Kings start in the middle of the palace instead of the back of the palace.
 * Cannons are different in that they both move and capture the same way (by jumping over a piece first).
 They also have additional restrictions.
 * The Palace affects all piece movement except the Horse and Elephant.
 Kings and advisors only moves along the lines.
 Chariots, cannons, and pawns can move along the diagonals.